BobLd/PdfPigSvmRegionClassifier/README.md

 The objective is to classify each text block using machine learning in a pdf document page as either _title_, _text_, _list_, _table_ and _image_.

-The annotions from the dataset (see sample [here](https://github.com/ibm-aur-nlp/PubLayNet/blob/master/examples/samples.json)) were converted to the [PageXml](https://github.com/PRImA-Research-Lab/PAGE-XML) format.
+The annotions from the dataset (see sample [here](https://github.com/ibm-aur-nlp/PubLayNet/blob/master/examples/samples.json)) were converted to the [PAGE](https://github.com/PRImA-Research-Lab/PAGE-XML) xml format.
 Images from the dataset were not used.
 We leverage the pdf document features directly instead.

 # Labels